 Italian Prime Minister Matteo Renzi is facing renewed signs of economic weakness as his 100-day legislative remedy risks stalling in the divided parliament.

 With the appointment of Manuel Valls, France has a Tony Blair fan as its new prime minister.

-Following is a summary of Cuba’s January tourist arrivals from the National Statistics Office in Havana:
+Following is a summary of Cuba’s February tourist arrivals from the National Statistics Office in Havana: